Thermal Resistivity Testing (ASTM D5334 / IEEE 442)

-$400/SAMPLE, FREE SAMPLE MOLDING.
+FREE SAMPLE MOLDING.
+(Soil)

-Thermal Resistivity Dry Out Curves
+Thermal Resistivity (Rho) Dry Out Curves

 Purpose of Thermal Resistivity/Conductivity Testing

 The primary purpose of testing the thermal resistivity or conductivity of soil and rocks is to understand how they manage heat.
 This is important for applications where heat generation, dissipation, or insulation is involved.
 The Thermal Resistivity of a material changes with moisture content.
 As the soil dries, the resistivity increases.
-SoilTestLab will provide a “Dry out Curve,” as part of the deliverable report.
+Soil Tests Laboratory will provide a “Dry out Curve,” as part of the deliverable report.
 This dry out curve will clearly display how the thermal resistivity of your sample changes with moisture content.
+Rho testing changes depending upon the material.

 Applications of Thermal Resistivity/Conductivity Testing